electron/electron/docs/tutorial/mac-app-store-submission-guide.md

 To submit your app to the Mac App Store, you first must get a certificate from Apple.
 You can follow these [existing guides][nwjs-guide] on web.

-> It will require enrolling into Apple Developer Program which costs $100 per year.

 ### Sign Your App